 The idea is that if personal needs are unfulfilled, then this can lead to unhappiness and frustration and a poor quality of life.
+People with learning disabilities and mental illness will have more complicated personal needs.

-Dignity from a human needs perspective is more difficult to define, but the term which is often used in this way to describe the quality of the way people:
+Dignity from a human needs perspective is difficult to define, but the term which is often used in this way to describe the quality of the way people:

-- Treat other people with 'dignity' which affects a person's feelings of self-esteem and self-worth. - Behave and look like i.e. 'a person acts or looks dignified'.
+- Treat other people with 'dignity' which affects a person's feelings of self-esteem and self-worth. - Behave and look like i.e. 'a person acts or looks dignified') and so deserves to be treated with dignity.
+This is a particular issue for vulnerable adults with learning difficulties or mental illness and their carers.

-The 'human rights' and 'human needs' points of view provide you with a framework to:
+The 'human rights' and 'human needs' points of view provide you with a clear framework to: